Our Top Picks

 How We Tested

-Our reviewers spent 25 hours testing two of the most popular small grills on the market by setting them up at home and cooking dinner for themselves and their families.
-To ensure the most comprehensive feedback possible, we asked our testers to consider the most important features when using these small grills, like amount of cooking space, ease of use, and portability.
-We've outlined the major takeaways here so that you, too, know what to look for when shopping.
+We bought three top-rated small grills that our reviewers tested for 40 hours.
+We asked our testers to consider the most important features when using these grills, from cooking space to portability.
+We’ve outlined the key takeaways here so that you, too, know what to look for when shopping.

 What to Look for in a Small Grill